apePetrus/suckless/st/README.md

 ## Changes to the original software

 - Obviously the font and the border size;
-- Added [xresources](https://st.suckless.org/patches/xresources/) and anysize patches.
+- Added [xresources](https://st.suckless.org/patches/xresources/) and anysize patches;
+- Added kitty-graphics-protocol patch.